PagerTree/pt4-docusaurus/learn/incident-management/how-to-calculate-mttr-and-other-common-incident-recovery-metrics.md

 ## What is MTTR?
 (Video)

-::video-youtube[Yuan Cheng explains "what is MTTR?" and the key incident recovery metrics you need to reduce downtime.]{#OSnBQraYlkA}
+<iframe src="https://www.youtube-nocookie.com/embed/OSnBQraYlkA" title="Yuan Cheng explains 'what is MTTR?' and the key incident recovery metrics you need to reduce downtime." class="rds-video"></iframe>

 ## What are Uptime and Downtime?